Swanson-Hysell-Group/2020_Paleomagnetism_Essentials_Seminar/1_Intro/Installing_PmagPy.md

 ```

   You can also use ``conda info --envs``.

  - Verify that PmagPy is functioning:

 ```
 ipython
 In [1]: import pmagpy.ipmag as ipmag
 In [2]: ipmag.igrf([2020,0,37.87, -122.27])
  ```

  You should see
  ```
 Out[2]: array([1.37988492e+01, 6.13403282e+01, 4.86139947e+04])
  ```

  You can then quit out of the ipython prompt:
  ```
 In [3]: ipmag.igrf([2020,0,37.87, -122.27])
  ```

  ## Add the PmagPy environment to your Jupyter kernels

 At the terminal type:
  ```
-conda install ipykernel
+python -m ipykernel install --user --name pmagpy
  ```

  ## Launch Jupyterlab

+Open a new terminal window.
 At the terminal type:
  ```
 jupyter lab
  ```
+You should have the option to choose `pmagpy` as a kernel for a Jupyter notebook.